Chioma143/crm/README.md

 This will start the application in a debug mode and open a port on `5000` The project will be accessible on the browser running on `http://127.0.0.1:5000`

+## Live deployment address

+The project is deployed on PythonAnywhere

+The project will be accessible on the internet via `https://chioma.pythonanywhere.com`